jamesmurdza/awesome-ai-devtools/README.md

 ## Shell assistants

 - [AskCommand](https://www.askcommand.cppexpert.online/) — Web based tool to generate Unix commands from text automatically using AI.
 - [Butterfish](https://butterfi.sh) — CLI tool that embeds ChatGPT in your shell for easy access.
-Includes simple agentic capabilities.
+Includes simple agent-like capabilities.
 - [Shell Whiz](https://github.com/beimzhan/shell-whiz) — highly configurable CLI assistant to generate shell commands and get explanations for them.
 - [GitFluence](https://www.gitfluence.com/) — Web-based Git command generator to automatically generate Git commands for terminal or CLI from text description, using an AI-driven solution to suggest the most relevant Git commands.
 - [code-collator](https://github.com/tawanda-kembo/code-collator) — CLI tool that creates a single markdown file that describes your entire codebase to language models.
 Useful for AI-coding assistance from the Claude/ChatGPT web interface rather than via the API.